Keinna/js-little-projects/README.md

-# js-little-projects

-I will put every javascript project in a branch of their own.

-This repo contains:
-- loading img
+# loading img

+This project shows an img which starts out blurred but will be clear when text says 100%.